+An average cow will provide nearly 400 pounds of beef.
 On average, a beef steer weighs over 1000 pounds, but the entire cow doesn’t make it to the table.
 There are a lot of gory details about this that I’m not going to get into.
-Trust me when I say that less than half of the total weight of a cow will result in edible meat.
-An average cow will provide nearly 400 pounds of beef.
+Trust me when I say that less than half of the total weight of a cow will result in meat consumed by humans.
+Some of the other meat can be used for pet food and other uses.
+On a side note, there is no evidence that premium pet food is actually better for our pets.

 85 pounds of ground beef